accordproject/techdocs/docs/tutorial-latedelivery.md

 ## Add a Penalty Cap

 We can now start building a more advanced clause.
 Let us first take a moment to notice that there is no limitation to the penalty resulting from a late delivery.
-Under `Test Execution` in `Logic`, send this request:
+Trigger the contract using the following request in the `Request` tab in `Logic`:
 ```json
 {
   "$class": "org.accordproject.minilatedeliveryandpenalty.LateRequest",